 However in applications where the reducing agents or solutions are very strong, gold is often the material of choice during construction.

 ORP probes only measure the ratio of oxidized to reduced forms of all chemicals in your swimming pool.
 Calibration of your ORP probes should be carried out using a known standard solution.
 The truth of the matter is that this is the only way the ORP reading will be of any use to you.

-Amperometric probe - Amperometric probes, are chemical probes that are used to detect the change in the sanitizer residual levels in swimming pools.
-It accomplish this by measuring the amount of current that flow between the electrodes found within the probe.
+Amperometric probe - Amperometric probes are chemical probes that are used to detect the change in the sanitizer residual levels in swimming pools.
+It accomplishes this by measuring the amount of current that flows between the electrodes found within the probe.

 Amperometric chemical probes respond more quickly than most other probe sensors.

 They have a more linear response to changes than ORP probes to the chlorine level in pool water.